dQw4w9WgXcQ/osrs-pathfinder/README.md

 A pathfinding service that helps bots navigate around Old School Runescape.

-Generates a pathfinding graph from data extracted from the game cache.
-The graph is loaded in a REST service to serve paths.
+Uses data from the game cache to generate the pathfinding graph.

 Handles doors, stairs, ships, dungeons, teleports, and other links.